Here’s the quick answer: Simultaneously press the volume down button and the power button until the screen flashes.

-The screenshot will appear in the Notifications bar so simply drag it down to review and share.
-With Android 4.2 (Jelly Bean) you can share it directly from the Notifications bar via email, social media, or SMS.
-It will also automatically be saved in your Gallery app in an album called Screenshots.
+- How do I share my screenshot?
+The screenshot will appear in the Notifications bar.
+Simply drag down the notifications bar to review and share.
+With devices running Android 4.0 or later, you can share it directly from the Notifications Bar via email, social media, or SMS.
+Additionally, the screenshot can be shared directly from the Gallery app in the Screenshots album.

 Take all the screenshots you want!
 Enjoy.